Rafe/code-warrior/readme.md

 ## code like a warrior

-a platform to easily play algorithm questions online, in your own editor
+A platform to easily play algorithm questions online, in your own editor

 ## compatable